EliteLoser/RemoveOldFiles/README.md

 form a large decimal-typed millisecond number.
 Months are handled with .NET date math as calendar months converted to milliseconds.

-You can specify a `-NameFilterRegex` parameter to only target only file names that match this regular expression.
+You can specify a `-NameRegexMatch` parameter to only target only file names that match this regular expression.
 The default is simply `.*`.

 This regex always matches, so name filtering is in effect not enabled by default unless you override with this